Tornike Gaprindashvili: Zagłębie Lubin

 On 17 July 2022, Gaprindashvili joined Polish Ekstraklasa club Zagłębie Lubin.
 On 23 July 2022, he made his debut in an away match of the 2nd round against Legia Warsaw, which ended in a 0–2 defeat, playing 85 minutes.
 He scored his first goal on 29 July 2022 in a 1–0 victory over Piast Gliwice.
 He found the net in the 61st minute, and three minutes later, he received a red card.

 Arka Gdynia

 In mid-January 2024, he was loaned to Arka Gdynia for a year with a priority transfer option included, as he had fewer first team appearances at Zagłębie.
 He returned from loan at the end of the 2023–24 season but was quickly brought to Arka on a permanent basis in July.

 At Arka, he became one of the leading assisting players in the league.
 Until April 2025, he nearly always played on the right wing, before being moved to the attacking midfielder role.

+At the end of the 2025–26 Ekstraklasa season, which ended with Arka's relegation after just one season in the top flight, Arka announced Gaprindashvili would leave the club at end of June.
+In total, he made 70 appearances and scored thrice for Arka.

+Samgurali Tskaltubo

+On 8 July 2026, Gaprindashvili returned to Georgia and joined Samgurali Tskaltubo.